selinon/selinon/docs.source/storage.rst

 You can simply share connection across multiple `DataStorage` classes in inheritance hierarchy and reuse already defined connections.

 If you would like to limit number of connections to database, you have to do it on your own by sharing connection information in parent of type `DataStorage` and implement connection limitation logic in your database adapter.
-This is not possible on Celeriac level, since database adapters are black box for Celeriac and they can share connection across multiple instances.
+This is not possible on Selinon level, since database adapters are black box for Selinon and they can share connection across multiple instances.